Helen Zille: Criticism and disciplinary hearing

 Following accusations that she was defending colonialism, Zille noted that her views had been misconstrued, but also apologised "unreservedly for a tweet that may have come across as a defence of colonialism.
 It was not."

 Among those who disagreed with her were other DA members, such as Mbali Ntuli, who stated that colonialism was "only" negative, and who herself faced a disciplinary hearing in 2017 for "liking" in December 2016 a Facebook comment that characterised Zille as racist; Phumzile van Damme, who stated that there was not "a single aspect of [colonialism] that can be said to be positive or beneficial to Africans"; and party leader Mmusi Maimane, who stated "Colonialism‚ like Apartheid‚ was a system of oppression and subjugation.
 It can never be justified," but also said in the aftermath that Zille was not a racist and that she had "consistently fought oppression".
 DA MP Ghaleb Cachalia defended Zille as well-intentioned.
 He agreed with her that colonialism was not solely negative, and noted that many prominent intellectuals, including Chinua Achebe, Ali Mazrui, Godfrey Mwakikagile and Manmohan Singh, have expressed similar sentiments.

 The ANC and Economic Freedom Fighters both demanded that Zille be removed from her position as Western Cape Premier.

 As a result of her online comments, Zille was referred to the DA's Federal Legal Commission for a disciplinary hearing on charges of bringing the party into disrepute and damaging the party's image.
 Following this news, Zille further defended herself by noting that Nelson Mandela had held the same opinion about colonialism.
 Her continued defence of her comments exacerbated internal friction in the Democratic Alliance between her and her detractors, and was seen to undermine the party leader, Maimane.
 Maimane stated that the disciplinary charges against Zille were not limited to Twitter, and included "a series of comments [...] that have exacerbated and amplified the original tweet".
 Some of her subsequent writings, in which she defended her views, further strained her relationship with Maimane.

 Costs

-In April 2017, Zille faced further criticism about her visit to Singapore, which was characterised as extravagant at a price of R1 million.
-According to Zille's spokesperson, R636,000 was travel expenses, and another R500,000 was for "direct business engagements".
-Also according to the spokesperson, the trip, which included a visit to Japan, was intended to strengthen Asian investment in halaal food, and to encourage tourism to the Western Cape from that region.
+In April 2017, Zille faced criticism from the ANC about her visit to Asia, in her capacity as Premier of the Western Cape, which the ANC characterised as extravagant at a price of R1 million.
+However, according to Zille's spokesperson, the cost included the price of a full delegation, and included visits to Singapore, Japan, Thailand and Vietnam.
+R636,000 was travel expenses, and another R500,000 was for "direct business engagements".
+Also according to the spokesperson, the trip was intended to strengthen Asian investment in halal food, and to encourage tourism to the Western Cape from that region.
 Zille defended herself by stating that she had gone without an assistant in order to limit the expense of the trip.
+No finding of wrongdoing was ever made against Zille as a result of these travel expenses.